Last Updated on April 21, 2023

 Like the Cream Labradoodle, these dogs will have a black or brown nose and eye color.

 Chocolate Labradoodles are a rich brown color.
-The color is so dark that it can appear black at birth, but the chocolate color usually is visible within a few weeks.
+The shade is so dark that it can appear black at birth, but the chocolate color usually is visible within a few weeks.

 They typically have brown noses and brown eyes, although rare blue-eyed chocolate dogs sometimes do occur.
 These particular pups are very sought after and will fetch a high price tag.

 The Brown Labradoodle is more diluted in color than the rich, dark Chocolate Labradoodle.
-Like the Chocolate Labradoodle, however, the color can appear darker at birth, lightening as the dog ages.
+Like the Chocolate Labradoodle, however, the shade can appear darker at birth, lightening as the dog ages.

 In their senior years, their coats can even have a blue-grey tinge.